cityssm/node-docushare/README.md

 # node-docushare
-A DcouShare API for NodeJS
+A DocuShare API for NodeJS